EUDR: Latest News & Updates

 Access TBG’s sustainability solutions here.

-Historical Background: The November 20th news follows key developments in the last two months.
+Historical Background: The November 26th plenary vote news follows key developments in the last two months.
 On October 21st, the EU announced new (proposed) amendments for the EU Deforestation Regulation (EUDR).
 This latest development, which clarifies the deadlines as well as obligations of large operators and small operators and traders, is the latest twist in a 2-year saga as EUDR was originally scheduled for December 30th, 2024.
 It follows the July 9th EU Parliament vote, rejecting the Country Benchmarking (Classification) System and the subsequent September 23rd letter from European Environment Commissioner Jessika Roswall proposing another 1-year delay due to IT issues.
 CLICK HERE to get in touch with our dedicated EUDR team and scroll below for more information.

 Excerpts from Commissioner Roswall’s September 23rd letter: